MakieOrg/Makie.jl/CONTRIBUTING.md

 - check that your versions are up to date
   - you can do this by forcing the latest version using `]add Makie@newest-version`, where `newest-version` can be found on the [releases page](https://github.com/MakieOrg/Makie.jl/releases).

-If you want to report a bug, include your version and system information, as well as stack traces with all relevant information.
-If possible, condense your bug into the shortest example possible that the maintainers can replicate, a so called "minimal working example" or MWE.

-If you want to report a visual regression, include an image showing the faulty behavior.
+If you want to report a bug, please use the bug report template that comes up when creating an issue and follow the suggested steps.

 If you want to suggest a new feature, for example functionality that other plotting packages offer already, include supplementary material such as example images if possible, so it's clear what you are asking for.